+Learning how to raise pigs has been a rewarding endeavor at our homestead.
 Our experience with raising pigs was a good one.
-In fact, we absolutely loved having them on our homestead.
-Our four Berkshire pigs were so entertaining to watch that we soon started referring to our relaxation time on the porch as “pig TV”.
-The pigs taught us lessons over the spring, summer and autumn and they left us with a sincere appreciation for what it truly takes to put meat on our family dinner table.
+We loved having them on our homestead.
+Our four Berkshire pigs were so entertaining to watch that we soon started referring to our relaxation time on the porch as “pig TV.”
+The pigs taught us lessons over the spring, summer, and autumn and they left us with a sincere appreciation for what it indeed takes to put meat on our family dinner table.

 Here is is our big list of things you should know about before you bring pigs to your homestead.

-Perimeter Fencing ~ You will want strong fencing.
+Don’t make a common beginners mistake when learning how to raise pigs.
+You will want sturdy fencing.
 Whatever you invest in make sure that it is nice and sturdy.
 Install the fencing before you bring your pigs home.
 If you have the time, you can rent equipment and buy the bulk materials for a fraction of the price of having it installed for you.
-Our materials for the fence pictured here included: 4′ high farm fence, 3 1/2″terminal posts & caps, 7′ T-posts, 4′ gate, 8′ double swing gate and a strand of barbed wire along the bottom of the fence.
+Our materials for the fence pictured here include: 4′ high farm fence, 3 1/2″terminal posts & caps, 7′ T-posts, 4′ gate, 8′ double swing gate and a strand of barbed wire along the bottom of the fence.

 Your perimeter fencing in combination with electric fencing will ensure that the main fence is never tested or damaged by your animals.
 The Perimeter fence should act only as a second line of defense against escapees.

-Electric Fencing ~ You also need electric fencing.
+You also need electric fencing.
 If you teach the weaners to keep away from the electric fence right from the start, you will be doing yourself a big favor.
-A pigs natural instinct is to go forward rather than back.
-Once they’ve gone forward and have experienced several extra shocks as a result, they learn to back off instead and won’t go near the fence intentionally.
+A pig’s instinct is to go forward rather than back.
+Once they’ve gone forward and have experienced several extra shocks; they learn to back off instead and won’t go near the fence intentionally.

 Be careful, read and follow the directions for your electric fence system before you start installing it.
 Electric fence systems are designed to stop cows, pigs, and other large animals.
 Take it from me, the jolt of electricity that these fences put out feels quite unpleasant to humans as well.
 Teach children to keep away and turn it off when you are mowing or doing any work around the fence.